 VCUQatar Atrium, Education City, Doha

-This presentation is open to the public and no reservations are required.
+This lecture is open to the public and no reservations are required.